13 min read

 This works really similar to Zapier so you can add your trigger (which will be done whenever a subscriber is tagged with Interest) and the corresponding action (which is subscribing them to your automation sequence).
 And then you’re done!

-Now that you know the ins and outs of abandoned cart email strategy and how to set it up with ConvertKit, we want to end with some examples of abandoned cart emails done right.
+Now that you know the ins and outs of this type of email strategy and how to set it up with ConvertKit, we want to end with some examples that are done right.
 It’s better to have more than one example to look at, so here are a few of our favorites:

 Need more help with creating an abandoned cart email?
 Download our easy-to-use abandoned cart email template below with fill-in-the-blank formulas for writing your next email.